 Slow Down for Us is a temporary signage posting campaign organized by Safer Roads Ottawa.
 It is geared towards drawing attention to and educating motorists on the local residential streets to be aware of children at play.
 It alerts drivers to be more conscious and responsible to obey the speed limits that are put into place.
 This program receives enforcement support from the Ottawa Police Service accordingly.

-Requests can be emailed to Shad.Qadri@ottawa.ca with your name, phone number and house address.
+If you are a Stittsville resident, requests can be emailed to Shad.Qadri@ottawa.ca with your name, phone number and house address.
 For more information, please visit http://ottawa.ca/en/residents/transportation-and-parking/road-safety/slow-down-us.

 Thank you for your assistance in keeping our communities safe.